 The undergraduate program in mathematics at Brown is designed to present students with challenging courses that will train them for any future they desire be it in the economy, in government, or in academe.
-We are also quite flexible in placing students, our goal being to discover a students level of competence and then offering a stimulating course.
+We are also quite flexible in placing students; our goal being to discover a student's level of competence and then offering a stimulating course.

 To major in Mathematics we require only six courses beyond elementary calculus and linear algebra.
 Most math majors take many more courses than this in math, but our requirements allow those who wish to major in math to take many courses in non-mathematical subjects.
 We feel that a broad undergraduate liberal education is important for any student at Brown.
 We offer courses in algebra, geometry, and analysis, but the only required course is in modern algebra.
 We also have a Sc.B. program for those who wish to concentrate more intensely in math.
 Students considering graduate school often take a Sc.B in math.

 Our faculty balances a lively interest in students and teaching with a distinguished research reputation.
 All professors teach at all levels of the curriculum.
 It is not uncommon for a faculty member to have several Ph.D. students and also to be teaching a graduate course and an undergraduate course, the latter possibly being first year calculus.
 The first year honors calculus and linear algebra sequence and all advanced undergraduate courses are taught by professors.
-Also our upper level undergraduate courses are usually fairly small allowing students and faculty to get to know one another on a personal basis.
+Also, our upper level undergraduate courses are usually fairly small allowing students and faculty to get to know one another on a personal basis.

 There is a Department Undergraduate Group (DUG) which is organized by undergraduate math majors.
 They sponsor talks of interest to undergraduates, study sessions, and other activities.
-Since the DUG has its own office in the mathematics building it is a center where undergraduates can gather to discuss whatever they think is important.

 With a degree in mathematics you can do pretty much anything you wish, but you often find an occupation where technical training is especially useful.